ThomasSpare/The-Kit-artist-page/README.md

 Balsamiq Wireframes, Microsoft Paint, Adobe illustrator, Github, Gitpod, Photo Leap (mobile application)

 ## Deployment ##

+The site was deployed to GitHub pages.
+The steps to deploy as follows:

+1. Final gitpush from Gitpod
+2. In settings in my github repository
-I used github to deploy my site
+3. Select The branch to deploy
+4. The site deployed succesfully

+The live link can be found here - https://code-institute-org.github.io/love-running-2.0/index.html

 ---